Valve's The Game Awards Steam Deck giveaway has been extended

-During Geoff Keighley’s The Game Awards event, which took place on Thursday, December 8th, Steam was offering users free Steam Decks for just watching the event online.
+During Geoff Keighley’s The Game Awards event, which took place on Thursday, December 8th, Steam offered users free Steam Decks for watching the event online.

-During the event, Valve was giving away one Steam Deck a minute to a random user.
-The Steam Decks being given away were the 512GB ones, which normally cost $819 and sport a premium anti-glare etched glass.
+During the event, Valve gave away one Steam Deck per minute to random viewers.
+The Steam Decks being given away were the 512GB model, which normally cost $819 and sport premium anti-glare etched glass.

-Users needed to be in ‘good standing’ and be situated in Canada, the U.S., the UK or EU to be able to participate in the giveaway.
+Users needed to be in ‘good standing’ and live in Canada, the U.S., the U.K. or E.U. to be able to participate in the giveaway.

 Now, according to the official SteamDeck page, Valve was reportedly “blown away” by the response it received to the event, and it has decided to extend the giveaway.